glehmann/yage/README.md

 ## Still to be done

+* [ ] Keep track of the recipients used to encrypt the values in the encrypted file.
 * [ ] Support comments.
 Sadly no YAML library that I know of supports comments, so this will be a bit tricky.

 ## License